grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/00 Tutorial/300 Analyze results.md

 >     - Another POST to `https://test.k6.io/flip_coin.php` with the query param `?bet=tails`

-Can you figure out how to script the [requests yourself](/results-output)?
+Can you figure out how to [script the requests](/using-k6/http-requests)?
 If not, use the following script.

 <Collapsible title="user flow example" isOpen="" tag="">